 The limited company structure provides a number of benefits.
-Limited liability for its owners.
-Tax efficiency.
-Prestige.
-These are just a few of the reasons why someone may wish to form a limited company.
+Limited liability for its owners, tax efficiency and prestige, to name a few.

 When you look at the potential downsides to running as a limited company, the most common topic that comes up is the public register.

 Certain information is placed on the public register when you form a limited company.
-This is to ensure transparency (and so, trust) in the companies that are incorporated.
+This is to ensure transparency, and therefore trust, in the companies that are incorporated.

 In this blog post, we’re going to take a look at whether a company’s share and shareholder information is published.